manju-uss/EpiMesen-ImmuneFilteration/README.md

 REQUIREMENTS:

+        R
-        R, this script will automatically install requirements in its first run, if computer/laptop connected with internet.
+        This script will automatically install other requirements in its first run if computer/laptop connected with internet.

 USAGE: